Why the Composable CDP is Now on the Menu

 Moving Beyond Fixed Menus

 There are 161 CDP vendors selling their wares, according to the Customer Data Platform Institute.
-IT teams are spoiled for choice — but only if they want to order off a fixed menu.
+Data and IT teams are spoiled for choice — but only if they want to order off a fixed menu.

 The result?